IsEnesEval/diagstandards/best_practices.md

 Make sure that any [dependencies](#use-libraries) you use or plan to use are [compatible](https://the-turing-way.netlify.app/reproducible-research/licensing/licensing-compatibility.html) with the license you choose.
+To make it easier for others to use your code, consider adding a license that is commonly used in the community that you are developing your code in.
+For example, when developing in R, you may want to choose an (L)GPL license, while the Apache 2.0 license may be a suitable choice for Python code.
+See [choosealicense.com](https://choosealicense.com/) for an overview of the available options.

 ## Use git for version control